 The Avro CF-105 Arrow is considered one of Canada's greatest aviation achievements and failures at the same time.
 The Mark 2's was designed in 1955 to reach speeds of Mach 2 and an altitude of 50,000 feet.
 The first Arrow was rolled out to the public on 4 October 1957, the same day Russia launched their Sputnik satellite.

-In February of 1959 John Diefenbaker's Conservative government dealt the Arrow a fatal political blow by cancelling the program.
+In February of 1959, John Diefenbaker's Conservative government dealt the Arrow a fatal political blow by canceling the program.
 The move severely damaged the future of Canada's aviation industry and Canadians were left to wonder what might have been as all aircraft and parts were ordered destroyed.

 Our Avro CF-105 Arrow features an illustration of the iconic aircraft from above as it soars above the earth.
 The background features an aeronautical chart of the Toronto area as a nod to the airspace where the Mark II flew its test flights.

 1927 ushered in the end of prohibition in Ontario and with it competition for the bootleggers that made their fortune selling beer and spirits on the black market.
 The Ontario...

 Canadian Pacific Airlines operated in Canada from 1942-1987.
 In 1968 they trimmed the name to CP Air.
 The 60s was an innovative era for graphic design too.
 It was the...

 Saturday night in Canada has been known as 'Hockey Night' since the 1930s when Canadians huddled around the radio to listen to Foster Hewitt's iconic NHL broadcasts on the radio....